GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Experiments

+The results, presented in Table~\ref{tab:jme}, reveal a clear trend: leading models (GPT-4.1, Gemini-2.0-Flash, and GPT-4.1-mini) generally improve with the \emph{Span-Judge} prompt while weaker ones seem to struggle with its complexity.
+Surprisingly, the top-performing model was GPT-4.1-mini (0.862), which outperformed its larger and theoretically more powerful variant, GPT-4.1 (0.837).
+The stronger performance from the smaller model as a judge corroborates findings from other work \citep{niklaus2025swiltrabenchswisslegaltranslation}.

+More generally, the results highlight a key distinction between a model's performance as a judge and as a candidate, a pattern that holds across different model families.
+This is illustrated by the open-weight Gemma-3-27B (0.785 with \emph{Simple-Judge}), which outperformed Gemini-2.0-Flash (0.778 with \emph{Span-Judge}) despite the latter's superior performance as a candidate (see \S\ref{sec:leaderboard}, Table~\ref{tab:leaderboard}).

-Due to its strong performance and lower cost, we adopted GPT-4.1-mini as the judge for all subsequent evaluations.
-The total cost for all evaluations using GPT-4.1-mini was under \$60.
-The open-weight Gemma-3-27B model paired with the \emph{Simple-Judge} prompt serves as a cost-effective alternative, but we also encourage researchers to evaluate new LLMs as judges on the publicly available GBB-JME benchmark.
+Due to its strong performance and cost-effectiveness, we adopted GPT-4.1-mini with the \emph{Span-Judge} prompt for all subsequent evaluations, with the total cost amounting to approximately \$100.
+For those seeking a more accessible option, the open-weight Gemma-3-27B serves as a strong, low-cost alternative.
+To support future work, we are publicly releasing the GBB-JME benchmark, enabling other researchers to evaluate new LLMs-as-judges.
+This approach ensures that the benchmark's value grows over time, as it can be continuously replicated and validated with increasingly capable models serving as judges.